hackingmack/cicd-prompt/README.md

 * **Obfuscation:** See if you can achieve the same goal by hiding instructions inside simulated system logs or error code printouts.
 * **Chaining:** Can you make the model edit the issue *and* post a malicious comment at the same time?

-### 🛡️ The Compartmentalization Win
-As you execute Stage 3, you will notice that you can cleanly pull out the flag data (`$SUPER_SECRET_KEY` and `$MOCK_PRODUCTION_CLOUD_TOKEN`).
-However, try as you might, you **cannot find the active Gemini API Key (`$KEY`)**.

-Take a look into the `.github/workflows/` directory configuration files after you finish the lab to see how the orchestration layer used **Process Environment Isolation** to keep the primary cloud asset perfectly hidden, even during full RCE compromise!

 ---

-### 🛡️ Real-World Defenses: How do we fix this?

-If this were a real production application, how would we stop an attacker from doing this?

-1. **Never use `eval` or naked shell strings:** Instead of passing raw text from an LLM into a shell execution context, use typed SDKs or hardcoded parameters.
-2. **Isolate Instructions from Data:** Place the untrusted issue body into the user content message block rather than embedding it inside the core system instructions.
-3. **The Principle of Least Privilege:** Keep the pipeline permissions as restrictive as possible so that even if a prompt injection succeeds, the blast radius is tightly contained.

 Good luck with the lab, and happy hacking!